schmittjoh/serializer/doc/reference/annotations.rst

 @Type
 ~~~~~
 This annotation can be defined on a property to specify the type of that property.
 For deserialization, this annotation must be defined.
-For serialization, you may
+The ``@Type`` annotation can have parameters and parameters can be used by serialization/deserialization
-define it in order to enhance the produced output; for example, you may want to
+handlers to enhance the serialization or deserialization result; for example, you may want to
-force a certain (deserialize)format to be used for DateTime types.
+force a certain format to be used for serializing DateTime types and specifying at the same time a different format
+used when deserializing them.

 Available Types: